 There are also specialized coma correctors that are inserted into the telescope focuser.
 Coma is a type of aberration in which the stars at the edges of the field of view look like birds (V).
 Coma corrector are usually used with Newton’s high-aperture parabolic telescopes (Sky-Watcher BKP150750EQ3-2, Sky-Watcher BKP2001EQ5) either in visual or in photographic mode.
 An example of coma corrector is Baader MPCC II, Televue Paracorr II.

 The second part of the blacklist is lens achromat telescopes with high focal ratio (1:4…1:6), also called fast achromats.
 Lens telescopes are characterized by chromatic aberration — a colored halo surrounding bright objects (the moon, planets).
 The longer the focal length of the lens telescope with the same lens diameter, the weaker and smaller the chromatic halo.
 Fast achromates are suitable for specialized applications (observations of galaxies, nebulae, clusters with a small magnification,observation of terrestrial objects), but such telescopes are not recommended for observations of planets.
 Chromatism can be reduced or eliminated with a yellow light filter or special filters such as Baader Fringe Killer, but this will distort the natural color – the objects acquire a yellowish tint.
+Also, chromatism is not too noticeable when observed by Mars and Saturn.
 For astrophotography of gas nebulae with fast achromats, the CLS filter can be useful – it cuts off purple halos, and reduces the city light pollution.
 Also, fast achromats are quite suitable for narrowband capturing in the line of hydrogen (H-alpha) and oxygen (OIII).
 Mirror and mirror-lens telescopes, as well as apochromatic refractors, haven’t chromatism.

 Also in the second part of the black list are telescopes of too small diameter – less than 60 mm.
 Yes, they will show something (craters on the moon, for example), but in fact they are “toys”.
 It is better to add and take a telescope with a lens of 70 mm or more.
 I personally encountered cases when parents came to the store with their 15-year-old son behind the telescope “no more than 50 dollars” and really wanted to buy such a toy telescope for a schoolboy.
 Such a telescope will generally discourage the desire to get involved in astronomy (as in the “telescope can not see anything”).